bakanaouji/cpp-cfr/README.md

 Once complete, you should have a binary file that represents the average strategy, like `strategies/kuhn/strategy_cfr.bin`.

 ### Evaluating average strategies
-If you have finished computing an approximate Nash equilibrium, you can compute the expected payoff of the obtained average strategy.
+If you have finished computing an approximate Nash equilibrium, you can compute the expected payoff of the obtained average strategy:

 ```bash
 $ cd Game